-The trust or estate's aggregations must be reported consistently for all subsequent years, unless there is a change in facts and circumstances that changes or disqualifies the aggregation.
-The trust or estate must provide a written explanation for any changes to prior year aggregations that describes the change in facts and circumstances.
+The estate or trust's aggregations must be reported consistently for all subsequent years, unless there is a significant change in facts and circumstances that disqualify the aggregation.
+Schedule B must be completed each year to show the estate or trust's business aggregations.
+Failure to disclose such aggregations may cause the IRS to disaggregate.

-If the trust or estate directly or indirectly owns an interest in a relevant RPE that aggregates multiple trades or businesses, it must attach a copy of the RPE's aggregation to each Schedule K-1.
-The trust or estate cannot break apart the aggregation of another RPE, but it may add trades or businesses to the aggregation, assuming the requirements above are satisfied.
+Note.
+If the estate or trust directly or indirect owns an interest in another pass-through entity that aggregates multiple trades or businesses, it must attach a copy of the pass-through entity's aggregation.
+Further, the estate or trust may not subtract from the trades or businesses aggregated by the pass-through entity, but may add additional trades or businesses to the aggregation, assuming the rules above are met.